apache/trafficcontrol/docs/source/api/v2/deliveryservice_request_comments.rst

 :id:                            The integral, unique identifier of the :term:`DSR` comment.
 :lastUpdated:                   The date and time at which the user was last modified, in ISO format
 :value:                         The text of the comment that was posted.
-:xmlId:                         This is the `:xmlId:` value that you provided in the request.
+:xmlId:                         This is the ``xmlId`` value that you provided in the request.

 .. code-block:: http
 	:caption: Response Example